 - This can be good or bad.
 Oftentimes, unions have gone to bat for our community, although the exact opposite has been true.
 I’m pretty unfamiliar with blue-collar work situations or unions in general.
 I suggest speaking with your union rep about this.

 At a small company

 - This can be good or bad, too.
-If the boss likes you and wants to keep you around, you might be able to convince them to get or change their policy to cover you.
-Sometimes a small company cannot afford the increased premium they’d have to pay to cover insurance, though.
+If the boss likes you and wants to keep you around, you might be able to convince them to get or change a policy to cover you.
+Sometimes a small company cannot afford the increased premium they would have to pay to cover insurance, though.

 At a large company

 - Again, this can be good or bad.
 Large companies often offer a choice of insurance, such as an HMO and a PPO.
 Check all policies before signing on.
 One might cover out-of-network providers better than another.
 Many gender therapists and doctors who provide gender health services are not part of insurance networks.
 You may also have a choice of Primary Care Physicians.
 Mine was totally cool about covering HRT.
 All I had to do was ask, even though it’s a specific exclusion.